spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

 3. In the upper-right corner, click **Variables** and, on the **Profile variables** pane, check that the necessary variables are defined.

+4. Hover over the **[Count] layers** pill next to the variables to review the profile layers where they are used.

-4. Open the necessary profile layers and check that their YAML configuration contains the expected variables.
+5. Open the necessary profile layers and check that their YAML configuration contains the expected variables.

 ## Manage Profile Variables